yugabyte/yugabyte-db/docs/content/v1.3/architecture/concepts/universe.md

 A universe comprises of two sets of processes, **YB-TServer** and **YB-Master**.
 The YB-TServer and YB-Master processes form two respective distributed services using [Raft](https://raft.github.io/) as a building block.
 High Availability (HA) of both these services is achieved by the failure-detection, leader election and data replication mechanisms in the Raft implementation.

 {{< note title="Note" >}}
-Yugabyte DB is architected to not have any single point of failure.
+YugabyteDB is architected to not have any single point of failure.
 {{< /note >}}

 These serve different purposes as described below.

 ### YB-TServer process

-The **YB-TServer** (aka the *Yugabyte DB Tablet Server*) processes are responsible for hosting/serving user data (e.g, tables).
+The **YB-TServer** (aka the *YugabyteDB Tablet Server*) processes are responsible for hosting/serving user data (e.g, tables).
 They deal with all the user queries.

 You can read more [about YB-TServers](../yb-tserver).

 ### YB-Master process

-The **YB-Master** (aka the *Yugabyte DB Master Server*) processes are responsible for keeping system metadata, coordinating system-wide operations such as create/alter/drop tables, and initiating maintenance operations such as load-balancing.
+The **YB-Master** (aka the *YugabyteDB Master Server*) processes are responsible for keeping system metadata, coordinating system-wide operations such as create/alter/drop tables, and initiating maintenance operations such as load-balancing.

 You can read more [about YB-TServers](../yb-tserver).